 Han Xiangzi is best known for his drought relief deeds for farmers.
 As legend has it, whenever he played a certain tune on his bamboo flute, the sky would start to rain.

-Thus he sands for water in Five Agents and ☵ (坎) in Eight Trigrams.
+Thus he stands for water in Five Agents and ☵ (坎) in Eight Trigrams.

 Ah, so the eight programs are representatives of the eight immortals??
 Or is it the five arrangements.